khanhnamle1994/technical-interview-prep/README.md

 - However, if you find yourself wanting to add a bunch of elements to a list and aren’t worried about finding elements again later, or if you know that you won’t need to traverse through the entirety of the list, a linked list could be your new best friend.

 **Commonly Asked Linked List Interview Questions**:
-* Reverse a linked list
+1. *Reverse a linked list*

-* Detect loop in a linked list
+2. *Detect loop in a linked list*

-* Return Nth node from the end in a linked list
+3. *Return Nth node from the end in a linked list*

-* Remove duplicates from a linked list
+4. *Remove duplicates from a linked list*

+5. *Find the length of a linked list*

+6. *Find the middle value of a linked list*

 [back to current section](#data-structures)